Product

 6. Create your ad

 The sixth step, ad creation, is the most creative part of PPC advertising on Amazon.
 It requires various approaches, depending on the ad format.
 For sponsored products, you simply select the products you want to advertise.
-For Sponsored Brands, you’ll need to create a compelling ad with a brand logo, attention-grabbing headline, and immersive picture.
+For Sponsored Brands, use a brand logo, a headline that names the product category or offer, and an image that shows the product line or use case without making shoppers guess what is being sold.
 If you want to create a video ad, use a short-format product video showcasing its benefits and real-life usage cases to engage users with your offer.

 7. Launch your campaign